The RadiaSoft Team

 Gerard Andonian is a physicist working in advanced acceleration concepts and radiation generation.
 He received his PhD from UCLA, where his thesis work focused on short gain length free-electron laser studies.
 His current research work is centered on novel wakefield acceleration techniques, including beam-driven dielectric and plasma acceleration, optimization of high-efficiency wakefield generation, and development of cutting-edge beam and radiation diagnostics for high intensity accelerators.
 As an active member of the community, Gerard has presented his research at workshops and conferences, and has co-authored numerous refereed journal publications.
 He is well versed in accelerator software and was the first user of RadiaSoft’s Sirepo.

-Claudia Behnke is our accountant.
+Claudia Behnke is our controller.
 She has extensive experience working in accounting and finance, and a thorough understanding of databases and accounting systems.
 She has worked at Apple Computer in the Financial Services Department where she developed a FileMaker Pro call tracking log used by the US Accounts Receivable group.
 In Boulder, she implemented multiple Excel templates that automated accounting activities at both Exelis Visual Information Solutions and Zayo Group.
 She developed FileMaker Pro databases for volunteer organizations (student directories, homeowner directories), and was involved with leading student groups in both Odyssey of the Mind and Math Olympiads.
 Claudia holds an MBA from Bowling Green State University.

 David L. Bruhwiler

 Senior Software Developer Evan Carlin received a BS in computer science from the University of Puget Sound.
 After graduation he worked as a consultant on a variety of software projects ranging from a cloud migration for a Fortune 500 bank to building a web app for a streaming TV Service.
 He then went to work for Google where he focused on customer support data analysis and new tool development.

 Lead Project Scientist